 The East Hall is a traditional suite style, furnished, co-ed, two bedroom units shared by four students.
 Includes kitchenette, bath, and living area.

 There are also the Commons Apartments, North and South Halls.
-To qualify for the apartments you must be in good standing, have a minimum 2.0 GPA and one of the following: Minimum 30 completed course hours, EIT or Donaghey Scholarship recipient, or UALR Student Athlete
+To qualify for the apartments you must be in good standing, have a minimum 2.0 GPA and one of the following: Minimum 30 completed course hours, EIT or Donaghey Scholarship recipient, or UA Little Rock student-athlete

-UALR also owns several houses in the Oak Forrest neighborhood.
-These unfurnished houses are available for student, faculty or staff families.
+UA Little Rock also owns several houses in the Oak Forrest neighborhood.
+These unfurnished houses are available for student, faculty, or staff families.

 The Office of Student Housing maintains lists of individuals seeking roommates and apartments, townhouses, duplexes, rooms, and mobile homes available in greater Little Rock.
 The office also has apartment guides, commercial and private listings, brochures, and other information.
 All rental arrangements on privately owned accommodations are between the renter and tenant.

-UALR adheres to all federal and state regulations and guidelines regarding nondiscrimination in housing.
-Inquiries may be made to the Office of Student Housing at (501) 661-1743 or by visiting online at http://ualr.edu/housing/.
+UA Little Rock adheres to all federal and state regulations and guidelines regarding nondiscrimination in housing.
+Inquiries may be made to the Office of Student Housing at (501) 661-1743 or by visiting online at https://ualr.edu/housing/.

-The Student Services Center is located adjacent to the Ottenheimer Library and adjoining the Donaghey Student Center by sky walk.
+The Dr. Charles W. Donaldson Student Services Center is located adjacent to the Ottenheimer Library and adjoins the Donaghey Student Center by a sky walk.
 The building houses Administration (Office of the Chancellor, Provost and Vice Chancellor of Academic Affairs, Vice Chancellor of Finance and Administration, and Vice Chancellor of University Advancement), The Office of Admissions & Financial Aid, Office of Records and Registration, Bursar’s Office (Student Accounts) and Cashiers Office, Academic Advising (University College), Private Scholarships, Veteran Affairs, and the Office of Transfer Student Services.
 The building also includes a 205-seat auditorium.

 Student Union Building A